alphajayGithub/alphajayGithub.github.io/index.md

 The project build in sphinx, and automation by ReadTheDoc

-Enter the project of [CleanMind](http://docs.alphajay.online "cleanMind")
+Enter the project of [CleanMind](http://docs.alphajay.online "Clean Mind")

+Enter the project of [Notes](http://notes.alphajay.online "Gitbook Notes")

 # Demos
 ## Markdown